AuraCodez/AuraCodez/README.md

 My interests in programming include backend development, full stack development and mobile app development.
 I am also interested in cybersecurity.

-I am currently working on my Spring Boot application - Movie Recommendation System.
+I am currently working on my Spring Boot application - Movie Recommendation System and learning Jetpack Compose for Mobile development

 Please check out my portofolio site to learn more about me.